The safe way to remove harmful heavy metals

 - Saliva test

 - Lymphocyte transformation test (LTT)

-Gold binds mercury – with this special protective measure we can make sure that no mercury vapours will enter your nose.
+Gold binds mercury – this special protective measure allows us to ensure that no mercury vapours enter your airways through your nose.

-This state-of-the-art suction unit allows us to collect the mercury vapours released in removing amalgam in special filters.
+This ultra-modern suction device allows us to collect the mercury vapours that are produced during amalgam removal in special filters.

-During the process of removing your amalgam fillings we administer medical oxygen via a nasal probe – this is how we make sure that you do not breathe in any mercury vapour with the “regular” air.
+During the amalgam removal procedure, we administer medical-grade oxygen via a nasal cannula – this ensures that you do not inhale any mercury vapours from the ambient air.

 The sulphur-containing solution rinses away any remaining pieces of mercury.

 7. Administering of mercury-binding preparations: